jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 ### Preparing everything for make a usb installer

-Change mode to 'x' to file, example:
+Change mode to 'x' to the files, example:

 ```
 chmod +x legacy_installer.sh